steve1281/marbles-aggravation/README.md

 Most of the server side code will be Java, using grizzly, jackson, and jersey.
 I use gradle for make-ing.
 (Apr 2, 2018: added static httphandler and some html)

+(Apr 5, 2018: moved the tests out of the json folder.
+The json folder represents the game in startup

 ## config
 * added a marbles.properties file, set PORT and ROOT there.